-(g) Nothing in this section shall prohibit the taxpayer from petitioning for or the [tax administrator] from applying an alternative method to Formatted: Highlight calculate the taxpayer's receipts factor in order to fairly represent the extent of the taxpayer's business activity in this state as provided for in Article IV, Section 18, including the application of this rule in situations that do not meet the threshold of subsection (a).
+(g) Nothing in this section shall prohibit the taxpayer from petitioning for or the [tax administrator] from applying an alternative method to calculate the taxpayer's receipts factor in order to fairly represent the extent of the taxpayer's business activity in this state as provided for in Article IV, Section 18, including the application of this rule in situations that do not meet the threshold of subsection (a).
 Such alternative method may be appropriate, for example, in situations otherwise addressed under subsection (c)(1) where dividends were paid from earnings that were generated by the activities of a related party of the dividend payor, in which case the dividends may be more appropriately assigned to the receipts factor numerator in this state using the related party's average apportionment factors in this state.

-Formatted: Highlight Nothing in this section shall prohibit the taxpayer from petitioning for or the [tax administrator] from applying an alternative Formatted: Strikethrough method to calculate the taxpaver's receipts factor in order to fairly represent the extent of the taxpaver's hydrogenetic factor in order to fairly represent the extent of the taxpaver's hydrogenetic factor in order to fairly represent the extent of the taxpaver's hydrogenetic factor in order to fairly represent the extent of the taxpaver's hydrogenetic factor in order to fairly represent the extent of the taxpaver's hydrogenetic factor in order to fairly represent the extent of the taxpaver's hydrogenetic factor in order to fairly represent the extent of the taxpaver's hydrogenetic factor in order to fairly represent the extent of the taxpaver's hydrogenetic factor in order to fairly represent the extent of the taxpaver's hydrogenetic factor in order to fairly represent the extent of the taxpaver's hydrogenetic factor in order to fairly represent the extent of the taxpaver's hydrogenetic factor in order to fairly represent the extent of the taxpaver's hydrogenetic factor in order to fairly represent to fairly represent to fairly represent to fairly represent to factor in order to factor in ord state as provided for in Article IV, Section 18.
+Nothing in this section shall prohibit the taxpayer from petitioning for or the [tax administrator] from applying an alternative method to calculate the taxpayer's receipts factor in order to fairly represent the extent of the taxpayer's business activity in this state as provided for in Article IV.
+Section 18.